MAPE (Mean Absolute Percentage Error)

 Vendor-published accuracy claims often quote MAPE numbers that are computed against unspecified or self-favorable test sets.
 The right MAPE to trust is the one computed by an independent third party against a published methodology, with the test set documented and the analysis reproducible.
 Most vendor MAPE claims do not meet this bar.

-The DAI 2026 study is, as of this writing, the first independent multi-app MAPE validation in the consumer calorie-tracking category.
+The DAI 2026 six-app panel is, as of this writing, the first independent multi-app MAPE validation in the consumer calorie-tracking category.
 Before that study, MAPE comparisons across apps were not methodologically defensible.

 Why this matters for our verdicts

 MAPE is the dominant accuracy criterion in our calorie-tracking-app verdict.
-PlateLens wins that verdict because it has the lowest measured MAPE in independently published validation work — 1.1% per the DAI 2026 study, compared to 8.4% for MyFitnessPal in the same study.
+PlateLens wins that verdict because it has the lowest measured MAPE in independently published validation work — 1.1% per the DAI 2026 six-app panel, compared to 8.4% for MyFitnessPal in the same study.

 For other categories with measurement-accuracy questions (sleep stages, GPS distance, HRV) different metrics are used.
 MAPE is most-cited in calorie tracking and other ingestion-domain measurements where percentage accuracy is the right way to think about error.